ywwhxxtw/deepvoice3_pytorch/README.md

 [![DOI](https://zenodo.org/badge/108992863.svg)](https://zenodo.org/badge/latestdoi/108992863)

-This repo is forked from https://github.com/r9y9/deepvoice3_pytorch for a deepvoice3 optimization for Chinese by yunke_ws
+This repo is forked from https://github.com/r9y9/deepvoice3_pytorch for a deepvoice3 optimization for Chinese by **yunke_ws**
 PyTorch implementation of convolutional networks-based text-to-speech synthesis models.

-#Current State
+## Current State
+*May 16 2019:* Use nyanko's builder get a pretty good sound, still training, will see it's eval result, check those good sample in sample document

-May 14 2018: Update Chinese presets and corresponding cleaners, now model support Chinese, but still with robotic sound.
+*May 14 2019:* Update Chinese presets and corresponding cleaners, now model support Chinese, but still with robotic sound.
-Working on sound quality optimization and document fix.
+*Working on sound quality optimization and document fix.*

+## Preparation for Chinese
+I already finished preprocess part.
+For usage, lets suppose you set your data format in [biaobei's open source data](https://www.data-baker.com/open_source.html).
+Please set your text name as your_data.txt and set your audio direcotry as your_data-wav.
+After that, just follow the original preprocess steps and change that parameter to "biaobei".

+## Chinese samples
+Please check some Chinese samples in sample directory, will keep updating!

 ## Online TTS demo